 Career stages, sometimes also called career or employment lifecycles, refer to key points and transitions in people's careers.
 They are a useful way to consider career development and the factors that might enable or inhibit it.
+For example, the first two stages of the Framework are called pre-employment and entry level.
 Before deciding to apply for a job, particularly a vocational one like an AHP, individuals need to be aware the role exists, what it involves, what they need to apply and what the process is.
-There are a number of things that can shape those decisions, including family, friends and media, as well as careers information, advice and guidance, as well as work experience.
-Once a person has decided to apply and has been successful, they progress to the support worker stage.
+There are a number of things that can shape those decisions, including family, friends and media, as well as careers information, advice and guidance.
+Once a person has decided to apply and has been successful, they progress to the entry stage.